 set -e—causes hooks to fail on the first failed command, instead of the final failed command.

 build:generate—applies patches, validates configuration, generates DI, and generates static content if SCD is enabled for build phase.

 build:transfer—transfers generated code and static content to the final destination.

 cd command to change the directory.
 The hooks fail if the final command in them fails.
 To cause them to fail on the first failed command, add

 set -e to the beginning of the hook.

-For example, to compile SASS files using grunt:
+To compile Sass files using grunt:

 The following environment variables are included in

 .magento.app.yaml.
-These are required for Magento Commerce (Cloud) 2.2.X.
+These are required for Magento Commerce Cloud 2.2.X.